Bet You Cannot Guess Who Invented An Israeli Utopian Fantasy

 Do you see what I see?
 He writes “Israeli/Zionist” and then, instead of the closest parallel to this, which would have been “Arab/Palestinian”, he merely writes “Palestinian”.

-I am curious about what he means by the former — does this simply refer to the fact that before there were Israelis (before 1948, that is) there were Zionists?
+I am curious about what he means by the former — after all, there were no Israelis before 1948 and the conflict certainly began before that time.
+There were Zionists since the early 1900s, but, other than some Arab leaders during British Mandate times, nobody other than Jews called themselves Palestinians.
 Or is it some kind of put-down of Israelis in view of the fact that “Zionist” has become a 4-letter word?

 Reading on, we see that Klein questions whether the conflict began in 1920 (with the Nabi Musa riots) or in 1929 (with the pogrom in Jerusalem and Hebron).
 And at that period of time, both Jews and Arabs were referred to as Palestinians by the British: in other words, as Palestinian Jews and Palestinian Arabs.
 So first off, we see that Professor Klein has a problem with terminology.

 This is what Klein seeks to accomplish in his paper (title and abstract below the text of this review):

 Instead of studying the evolution of the Zionist/Israeli-Palestinian divide, this article asks if also a joint identity existed.
 It shows that in the first half of the 20th century Muslims and Jews in Jerusalem shared holy sites, religious beliefs and feasts.
 Jewish Muslim encounters of that period went much beyond pre-modern practices of cohabitation, to the extent of developing joint local patriotism. [page 1, emphasis added]